pearc18hackathon/pearc18hackathon/README.md

 * Harness all available resources (desktops, clusters, clouds, grids) with the Work Queue lightweight distributed execution system.
 * Get your workflow included in the [official list of Makeflow example workflows][makeflow examples]!

-Check our these [Makeflow tutorial materials][makeflow tutorials] to get you started!
+Check out these [Makeflow tutorial materials][makeflow tutorials] to get you started!

 ---
 ### Bioconda and BioContainers